Before a member of the public obtains a reader’s ticket and consults records in the Reading Room, they must agree to abide by the Rules for Readers.

 3. Readers must observe silence in the Reading Room except when consulting a member of staff.

-4. Readers must not remove archives from the Reading Room and are responsible for the safety of the archives produced to them until they are returned to the Supervisor.
+4. Readers must not remove archives, films or fiche from the Reading Room and are responsible for the safety of the materials produced to them until they are returned to the Supervisor.

-5. No personal belongings, except material for taking notes and personal computers, may be brought into the Reading Room.
-Coats, jackets, hats (last two unless being worn) bags, handbags, briefcases, umbrellas and other belongings must be left in the lockers as must mobile phones and pagers.
+5. No personal belongings, except material for taking notes, personal computers and digital cameras, may be brought into the Reading Room.
+Coats, jackets, hats (last two unless being worn) bags, handbags, briefcases, umbrellas and other belongings must be left in the lockers in the Locker Room as must mobile telephones and pagers.
 The National Archives will not accept responsibility for readers’ property.

-6. Nothing liable to cause damage to archives may be brought into, consumed or used in the Reading Room.
-This includes food, drink, sweets (including cough sweets and chewing gum), newspapers, ballpoint pens, felt tip pens, fountain pens, ink, fluorescent or other markers, erasers, correction fluids or adhesives of any kind, sharp instruments including pencil sharpeners or staplers, all of which must be left in the lockers.
+6. Nothing liable to cause damage to archives may be brought into, consumed or used in the Reading Room or related areas.
+This includes food, drink, sweets (including cough sweets and chewing gum), newspapers, ball-point pens, felt-tip pens, fountain pens, ink, fluorescent or other markers, erasers, correction fluids or adhesives of any kind, sharp instruments including pencil-sharpeners or staplers, all of which must be left in the lockers in the Locker Room.

 7. Archives are fragile and must be treated with respect: